samsquire/ideas4/README.md

 # 301. Hypergenerics

-Any code can operate with any other code.
-Can we decouple data stored with behaviour of an algorithm without generics?
+We want any code to be operable with any other code.
+Can we decouple data that an implementation needs so that it is stored in the same place each time.

+You don't have to monomorphise if the data is stored at the same offsets for different objects.

+Can use the same index positions in memory to correspond to the same components - common elements.

 Associate subfields of an object with another struct or variable and the code is flexible for other usages.
 Any code can be compatible with any other code.

+single addition offsets to common data

-Can use a file system to process and store bitmaps or arrays. slots
+Can use a file system to process and store bitmaps or arrays. slots for common data

 # 302. Just recompile when late binding occurs